jasonrbriggs/proton/README.md

         </body>
     </html>

-And to render this template, you might do something like this:
+And to render this template in Python, you might do something like this:

     from proton import template
     tmp = template.get_template('test.xhtml')